 Research shows that even second-hand smoke increases the risk of developing certain cancers, heart disease, and lung disease.
 More than 800 non-smokers in Canada die from heart disease and cancer caused by second-hand smoke every year.
 In as little as 8 minutes, your body begins to react to second-hand smoke - it doesn't take much to harm you.
 If you're pregnant, there's also a risk to your child.
 Smoking while pregnant and exposure to second-hand smoke can cause low birth weight and increase the risk of miscarriage, stillbirths, and sudden infant death syndrome (SIDS).

 Kids and second-hand smoke

-There are approximately 50 cancer-causing toxic substances in second-hand smoke.
+There are over 70 cancer-causing toxic substances in second-hand smoke.
 It's no surprise then that when kids breathe in smoke-filled air, they face a number of health risks.